Hemphill pays respects on 10th Columbia anniversary

 It was the beginning of a bond.
-JP Harrison's biography of his wife, Kalpana Chawla is dedicated to East Texans.
+JP Harrison’s biography of his wife, Columbia flight engineer Kalpana Chawla, is dedicated to East Texans.

-"For their magnificent efforts in the aftermath of the loss of Columbia resulted in the recovery of the crew and spacecraft," said JP Harrison, the husband of Kalpana Chawla, the Columbia flight engineer.
+“For their magnificent efforts in the aftermath of the loss of Columbia resulted in the recovery of the crew and spacecraft,” said Harrison.

 An Israeli flag is presented to the NASA Columbia museum in honor of astronaut Ilan Ramon.